Topological data analysis on noisy quantum computers: NISQ-TDA

 \begin{theorem} Assume we are given the pairwise distances of any $n$ data points and the encoding of the corresponding $\veps$-close pairs, together with an integer $0\leq k\leq n-1$ and the parameters $(\epsilon,\delta,\eta)\in (0,1)$.
 Further assume the eigenvalues of the scaled Laplacian $\tilde{\Delta}_k$ are in the interval $\{0\}\cup [\delta,1]$, and choose $\nv$ and $m$ such that

 Then, the Betti number estimation $\chi_k \in[0,1]$ by \NQTDA, with probability at least $1-\eta$, satisfies

-\end{theorem} Our analysis accounts for errors due to (a) polynomial approximation of the step function; (b) stochastic trace estimator; and (c) also shot noise, i.e., errors in moments estimation and their propagation in classical Chebyshev moments computation, for details see supplementary.
+\end{theorem} Our analysis accounts for errors due to (a) polynomial approximation of the step function; (b) stochastic trace estimator; and (c) also shot noise, i.e., errors in Chebyshev moments estimation and their propagation in classical computation; for details, see Appendix~\ref{sec:analysis}.

 We next discuss the circuit and computational complexities of our proposed algorithm and show that it is NISQ implementable under certain conditions, such as the requirement for simplices-dense complexes, which commonly occur for large resolution scale.
-The main quantum component of the algorithm comprises the computation of $\mu_l^{(i)} = \bra{v_l}\tilde{\Delta}_k^i \ket{v_l}$, for $i=0,\ldots,m \sim O(\log(1/\eps)/\sqrt{\delta})$, with $\nv\sim O(\eps^{-2})$ random Hadamard vectors.
+The main quantum component of the algorithm comprises the computation of $\theta_l^{(j)} = \bra{v_l}T_j(\tilde{\Delta}_k) \ket{v_l}$, for $j=0,\ldots,m \sim O(\log(1/\eps)/\sqrt{\delta})$, with $\nv\sim O(\eps^{-2})$ random Hadamard vectors.
 The random Hadamard state preparation requires $n$ single-qubit Hadamard gates in parallel and $O(1)$ time.
-For a given $k$, constructing $\Delta_k$ involves implementing the boundary operator $B$ and the projectors $\PG$ and $P_k$.
+For a given $k$, constructing $\tilde{\Delta}_k$ involves implementing the boundary operator $\tilde{B}$ and the projectors $\PG$ and $P_k$.
 The operator $B$, involving the sum of $n$ Pauli operators, can be implemented using a circuit with $O(n)$ gates.
 Constructing $P_k$ requires $O(n\log^2n)$ gates, and this succeeds for a random order $k$.
-Then for $\PG$, we need to find all the simplices that are in the complex $\Gamma$.
+Then, for $\PG$, we need to find all the simplices that are in the complex $\Gamma$.
 This is achieved using $n/2$ qubits in parallel and $n-1$ operations, and thus the time complexity remains $O(n)$.
-The number of gates required will be $O(n^2 \bar{\zeta}_{k})$, where $\bar{\zeta}_{k} :=\min\{1-\zeta_k,\zeta_k\}$.
-The procedure of applying the projectors succeeds when repeated $1/\zeta_k$ times.
-The projectors together require $O(n^2)$ gates, while the depth remains $O(n)$, and the time complexity for a projection will be $O\left(\frac{n}{\zeta_k}\right)$.
-Therefore, the total time complexity of our algorithm will be
+The number of gates required will be $O(n^2 \zeta_{k})$.
+When we use the measure and reset approach (e.g. for the first projection onto the complex), the procedure of applying the projector succeeds when repeated $1/\zeta_k$ times.
+The projectors together require $O(n^2)$ gates, while the depth remains $O(n)$, and the time complexity for a projection will be $O\left(\frac{n}{\zeta_k}\right)$ (for the first projection) and $O(n)$ when we use $O(n^2)$ ancilla qubits for qubitization.
+Therefore, the total time complexity of our algorithm is